niemonie/cooking-converter/README.md

 ## Getting Started

 Library itself is located in Converter.js file.
-In app.js file you can play around and use the library.
+In app.js file you can find a jQuery usage example.
 Using jQuery is optional.
+Only the htmlConverter function needs jQuery.

 ## Usage